 Central area: Kitty Hawk, Kill Devil Hills and Nags Head

 The central part of the Outer Banks is the most populated, with more lodging options, restaurant choices and things to do.
-Outer Banks rental homes here are categorized by location: facing the Albemarle Sound, Oceanside along the Beach Road, and “between the highways,” aka HWY 12 and HWY 158.
+When people talk about vacationing in the Outer Banks, most people mean the Kitty Hawk, Kill Devil Hills and Nags Head.

 Things to do in Kitty Hawk

 - Take a break from the beach with indoor fun at the OBX Escape Rooms,